-IIII.
+IV.
 Quizzes and Exams (30%):

-Quizzes will be given during the semester.
+Three quizzes/exams, including the final exam, will be given during the semester.
 The quizzes are multiple choice, true/false and short answer.
-All quizzes will be given through Canvas.
+The semester will end with a comprehensive final exam that is multiple choice/true false.
+All quizzes and the final exam will be given through Canvas.
 There is no need to come to campus for testing unless you choose to.